-- A.1 Draw the structural formulae of A, B, and C using R, R, Si, and C. You only 9pt need to draw one of the possible resonance structures for each compound. - A.2 Calculate the aromatic stabilization energy (ASE) for benzene and C (in the case of $R^1 = R^2 = H$ ) as positive values, considering the enthalpy change in some hydrogenation reactions of unsaturated systems shown below (Fig. 1).
+- A.1 Draw the structural formulae of A, B, and C using R, R, Si, and C, with one of 9pt the possible resonance structures. - A.2 Calculate the aromatic stabilization energy (ASE) for benzene and C (in the case of $R^1 = R^2 = H$ ) as positive values, considering the enthalpy change in some hydrogenation reactions of unsaturated systems shown below (Fig. 1).